IntersectMBO/plutus-apps/plutus-chain-index/README_marconi.md

 ## Design Principles

-### High Performance through Customized Solutions for Each Use Case
+### Scalability through Customized Solutions for Each Use Case

-The philosophy behind Marconi is to maintain high performance by customizing the solution for each use case.
+The philosophy behind Marconi is to maintain scalability by customizing the solution for each use case.
 You can filter the streams of information to transmit only the data you need for your dApp, minimizing network traffic and database storage.
 You can also customize database schemas and queries so that the dApps have the most efficient and scalable application-specific API to interact with the data.

 ### Handling Blockchain Rollback Events Properly

 Marconi is designed to enable dApps to handle blockchain rollback events properly.
 Since the head of the chain is constantly advancing and rolling back as the consensus algorithm advances the chain, this causes challenging synchronization issues for dApps that need rapid updates of the chain state.
-You can obtain basic notifications of chain advances and rollbacks from the streaming component which wraps the application data types with the event type that indicates the current slot index for the block.
-Rollback events will have lower slot numbers that can be checked by the application which can then invalidate any obsolete state it has cached.

 Marconi's index component handles rollbacks by distinguishing volatile and immutable blocks.
 A block on the top of the chain is volatile since it is subject to some probability of being rolled back.
 Eventually, when the block is deeper than the security parameter, the block becomes immutable.
 The Marconi indexer tracks this status and keeps the volatile blocks in memory until they become immutable.
 Once immutable, Marconi persists the blocks to the database.